bjcosta/landscaping/asthetics/README.md

 Using edible plants to create a beautiful landscape is not new.
 It has increased in popularity in recent times and has been given a few different names including [Foodscaping](<https://en.wikipedia.org/wiki/Foodscaping>), Edible Landscaping and even one company gaining some momentum adopting the term [Agriscaping](<https://agriscaping.com/about-us/>) after the name of the company.

-A common trend I have noticed looking at existing foodscapes, is that most have a very consistent open look to them similar to cottage or formal flower gardens, where as the closed in look I hope for that is typical of tropical, woodland and japanese gardens is not very common at all.
+A common trend I have noticed looking at existing foodscapes, is that most have a very consistent open look to them similar to cottage or formal flower gardens, where as the closed in high density jungle look I like that is typical of tropical, woodland and japanese gardens is not very common at all.
 It is highly likely this is due to the light requirements of most productive edible plants and may be very difficult for me to achieve.

-It is my goal though to try and situate the edibles early in the design with prime locations for sunlight, and then fill in the shaded portions and create density with ornamentals.
-It will be important to ensure the ornamentals dont outgrow their spaces and shade out the edibles.
+It is my goal though to try and situate the edibles early in the design with prime locations for sunlight, and then fill in the shaded portions and create density with ornamentals in such a way that their sizes are restricted to heights/locations underneath the edibles.
+It will be important to ensure the ornamentals don't outgrow their spaces and shade out the edibles, and I may end up with issues of nutrient deficiencies.
+I am not certain it will work.

-Another trend I have seen in many professional foodscapes in botanical gardens is to make use of variageted annuals, like lettuce etc. Again this is something I want to avoid to reduce the maintainence required of replanting annuals regulary.
+Another trend I have seen in professional foodscapes in botanical gardens is to make very open gardens that use mostly variageted annuals, like lettuce etc. Again this is something I want to avoid to reduce the maintainence required of replanting annuals regulary.

 # Approach